 The corridor connects the city's main transit center and its Amtrak station to a fast, frequent eastwest route that will intersect with and allow easy transfer to several key corridor, mainline, and crosstown MATA routes.
-Initiatives are underway to facilitate improved connections to other modes, including bikeshare and a future autonomous vehicle (AV) shuttle at the University of Memphis campus.
+Initiatives are underway to facilitate improved connections to other modes, including bikeshare at the University of Memphis campus.